lgngrvs/logangraves.com/posts/links-july-2024.md

 Rationalism is basically about "how to think more effectively about the world," and so it draws lots of people who are interested in cool topics; intellectual motivation seems correlated with desire to think better, which makes sense.

-Oblicatory disclaimer: it seems like in the communities I'm in, rationalism and adjacent groups are kind of out of style — some people identify as post-rationalists because they think that rationalism's emphasis on logic is too limiting; some argue that rationalism, EA, etc. are net harmful.
+Obligatory disclaimer: it seems like in the communities I'm in, rationalism and adjacent groups are kind of out of style — some people identify as post-rationalists because they think that rationalism's emphasis on logic is too limiting; some argue that rationalism, EA, etc. are net harmful.
 Every movement has its limitations; as always, engage with a grain of salt, and, as with being a part of any online community, pay attention and use good judgement.

 Regardless, it stands anecdotally that people that I've met in rationalist circles (particularly FABRIC camps and associated alumni groups, see below) have been the first groups of people my age (and people in general) around which I felt at home.
 Younger me discovering the link to the FABRIC application on the LessWrong website was an *extremely* positively-consequential event; it's a gathering point for interesting people, and so my number of cool friends subsequently exploded after attending.